Abu Musab al-Zarqawi: U.S. conclusion

-According to Tenet, while Zarqawi did find a safe haven in Iraq and did supervise camps in northeastern Iraq run by the Kurdish group Ansar al-Islam, "the intelligence did not show any Iraqi authority, direction, or control over any of the many specific terrorist acts carried out by al-Qa'ida."
+According to Tenet, while al-Zarqawi did find a safe haven in Iraq and did supervise camps in northeastern Iraq run by the Kurdish group Ansar al-Islam, "the intelligence did not show any Iraqi authority, direction, or control over any of the many specific terrorist acts carried out by al-Qaeda."

 Debates over level of influence

 How much influence al-Zarqawi had in Iraq and after his death is disputed.

 Importance

-Writing in 2015, nine years after his death, an anonymous author in the New York Review of Books describes al-Zarqawi as having been responsible for "turning an insurgency against US troops" in Iraq "into a Shia–Sunni civil war".
-The Washington Post reporter Joby Warrick argues that al-Zarqawi was the founder of "the group that became ISIS".
+Writing in 2015, an anonymous author in the New York Review of Books describes al-Zarqawi as having been responsible for "turning an insurgency against U.S. troops" in Iraq "into a Shia–Sunni civil war".
+The Washington Post's Joby Warrick argues that al-Zarqawi was the founder of "the group that became ISIS".
 Among other things, Warrick believes al-Zarqawi expanded the already broad "parameters of violence" in Iraq and the Middle East.

 He personally beheaded civilians on video; directed suicide bombs at targets that other jihadis considered off limits like the UN, NGOs, and Arab embassies; and struck Shia religious targets with the ultimately successfully goal of provoking a destabilizing Sunni–Shia civil war.
-Even Al Qaeda thought he was going too far ... but Zarqawi's methods proved to have enduring traction long after his death in 2006.
+Even Al Qaeda thought he was going too far ... but al-Zarqawi's methods proved to have enduring traction long after his death in 2006.

-While the US "troop surge" and "Awakening" movement left his movement "all but dead" in 2009, it survived and metastasized into ISIS according to author David Ignatius.
+While the U.S. Iraqi troop surge and "Awakening" movement left his movement "all but dead" in 2009, it survived and metastasized into ISIS according to author David Ignatius.